 Clonea, County Waterford.

 Tramore town, with it’s long sandy promenade, is a great beach if you're after a typical Irish summer day filled with ice creams and amusements.
 If you are looking for something quieter, there are plenty of beaches and coves between Tramore town and Dungarvan that have beautiful white sandy beaches, cliffs for walking and picnic areas.
 Clonea beach, 5km from Dungarvan, is a Blue Flag beach with toilet facilities, lifeguards and car parks.

 Inchydoney, County Cork

 Further down the south coast into Cork, you’ll find this sandy beach just a few kilometers from the gorgeous Clonakilty.
 This beach has not only retained it's Blue Flag but it was also awarded the Green Coast stamp of excellence last year.
 It can get very windy for swimming depending on the weather but it is still a great place to sunbathe and picnic, and plenty of rock pools for the kids to search out.

-Ballybunion has two sandy beaches north and south of the town, both of which are Blue Flag approved.
+Ballybunion has two sandy beaches north and south of the town, north did not apply for Blue flag but south did and was awarded.
 It has also has cliff walks and coves that are great for exploring.
 North beach is so called ‘Ladies beach’ as it used to be for women and children only.
 Ladies Beach has steps leading down to it so not great if you have a buggy, but ‘Men’s Beach’ further south has ramps.
-Both beaches are beautifully kept,very clean, and have all the great facilities and lifeguards you would expect from the Kingdom.
+Both beaches are beautifully kept very clean, and have all the great facilities and lifeguards you would expect from the Kingdom.